 For college basketball betting, this is also similar.
 Bettors can enjoy the games and teams they love with the additional bonus of possibly winning some money along the way.

 This article is a guide to getting started wagering on college basketball.
 Also, you can find tips along the way to make sure the betting experience goes as smoothly as possible.
 Additionally, learn more about wagering on college football.

 How the College Basketball Season is Constructed

 When looking at a typical college basketball season, it is somewhat unique when compared to other leagues.
 At the beginning of a season, you will notice that teams will play the majority of their non-conference games.
 At this time, many teams will engage in tournaments or invitationals at select neutral sites with many of these games occurring on consecutive days.

 The end goal for a lot of Division I teams is to play for the National Championship.
 While there are favorites every year, there are a lot of programs with solid teams that perform better than expected.
 This usually leads to upsets during March Madness and what fans love most about college basketball.

 Where to Bet on the College Basketball

 Having a solid bet ready to go on college basketball is one thing, but finding a good sportsbook is another game.
 Luckily for you, and potentially where you live, you should have a variety of different options.
 Betting laws vary by state.
-So it is important that you check where you are at and adjust to those options.
+So you must check where you are at and adjust to those options.
 Some states prohibit all college betting while others have restrictions, like not allowing wagers on in-state teams or props.